wumm-project/OpenDiscovery/README.md

-# OpenDiscovery
+# Open Discovery

 This project has the goals

-* to develop a freely usable TRIZ RDF-ontology based on a thorough analysis of appropriate publications to ease the applidation of semantic technologies,
+* (for the moment) to play around with a freely usable TRIZ RDF-ontology based on a thorough analysis of appropriate publications to ease the application of semantic technologies in that area,

 * to collect material, texts and tools around [TRIZ](https://en.wikipedia.org/wiki/TRIZ) and its generalizations that can